elsonidoq/fito/README.md

 # About

 Fito is the data science ORM.
-It allows you to seamlesly serialize and store peaces of code, executing it
+Fito is a Python module that helps you organize you code, and integrate different technologies while handling a consistent and clear object model.

+Things like:
+ * Mapping between config files and behaviour,
+ * Caching results of execution (in memory, or in any key value technology)
+ * Or attaching metadata to executions (like metrics, scores, plots, etc)

+become trivial

 # Functionality